-The easiest way to answer this question while impressing is to mix a few honest reasons with some store history, for example, any awards the store has won, the quality of customer the store attracts and wanting to work directly with them, being part of a world renowned company, what you feel you can bring to the store based on your previous experience and what you know of the store.
+Interviewers always want to know why you want to work for them.
+The easiest way to answer this question, whilst also impressing your interviewer, is to mix a few honest reasons with the store’s history.
+For example, combine any awards the store has won with what you feel you can bring to the store and what you know of the store.

 Know The Brand

 The store’s floor manager might also want to know why you have chosen the specific brand you’re being approved for.
 Again, research is everything; find out how long the brand has been present at the store and research the brand's customer base so you can explain how that correlates with the store's demographics.

 Most importantly the interviewer will want to know about you and what you can bring to the business.
 Why should they pick you for their store?
 Yes, you’re representing the brand but also their store, so your values must fit.
 A common question that also comes up frequently is, “tell me a time you have gone beyond a customer’s expectations?” use your previous experience within retail to highlight the extensive level of customer service you have shown in a previous role.
 Perhaps use an example where you have managed to secure a very high sales figure, delivered items to a customer or even kept in contact with a customer to ensure future sales.
 All the above will show that you are equipped with the necessary skills to work within the store.